Joe Mullins & the Radio Ramblers

 “The kids are just out there in little groups jamming,” says Mullins, founder of the festival.
 “One year I gathered them all up, lined them up, and we had one giant jam on stage.
 Lots of grandparents took pictures.”

-Mullins, who lives in Xenia, organizes the semiannual festival that returns to Wilmington March 18 and 19.
+Mullins, who lives in Xenia, organizes the semiannual festival in Wilmington.
 Although outdoor bluegrass events are common throughout Ohio, indoor ones of the size Mullins organizes don’t commonly happen in the state.
 About 2,000 people a day gather at the Roberts Centre for the spring festival, with 10 hours of music scheduled each day.
 A second indoor music festival Mullins organizes each November draws similar crowds.

 “The emotions and stories that are told through these songs means so much to people,” says Mullins.
 “At a good bluegrass concert, you laugh, cry, fight, kiss and make up — all in 45 minutes.”